cryobry/installjrmc/README.md

 ### `--service-type`

-MC helper services are installed as system-level services (`--service-type system`) by default and are manipulable as admin: `sudo systemctl stop jriver-servicename@username.service`.
-It is also possible to create user-level services using `--service-type user` that can be manipulated by the unprivileged user: `systemctl --user stop jriver-mediacenter`.
+By default, MC services use a sane `--service-type` listed next to the service name in the [Services](#services) description.
+User services can be manipulated as an unprivileged user, for example: `systemctl --user stop jriver-mediacenter` and begin at user login.
+System services are manipulable as root, for example: `sudo systemctl stop jriver-servicename@username.service` and begin at system boot.
+Note that it is also possible to run all services of a particular user at boot using [`sudo loginctl enable-linger username`](https://www.freedesktop.org/software/systemd/man/loginctl.html).

 Multiple services (but not `--service-types`) can be installed at one time using multiple `--service` blocks: `installJRMC --install repo --service jriver-x11vnc --service jriver-mediacenter`